-NS Travel Assistance due to the coronavirus
+NS Travel Assistance during the coronavirus pandemic

-Travellers with a visual impairment
+Travelling with a visual impairment.

-Travellers with other disabilities
+Travellers with other impairments

 - As always, the travel assistant will guide you from the meeting point to the departing train, while you change trains or, following your arrival, to the exit.
 In doing so the travel assistant will not touch you.

 If you are unsure about whether these measures will make it possible for you to travel, then please, while these measures are in place, make your own arrangements to let someone guide you during your journey.
 If this is not possible, then we would urge you to refrain from travelling with NS Travel Assistance.